tostenzel/tostenzel.github.io/_pages/about.md

 I admire accessible and unpretentious explanations of complex things.

-Apparently, I could give something back.
+Perhaps I can give something back.
 I set up this site to share with you some of my professional findings and experiences on my <a href='http://tostenzel.github.io/blog/'>blog</a>.
 About deep learning for the start. 👻